jrojasmo/Hermes-LocalShop/README.md

 # Hermes-LocalShop
-A (bad) try to make a Shop to use some data structures, you can run easily by executing the HermesShopTest.jar file In that you can Register and Login Users.
+A (bad) try to make a Shop to use some data structures, you can run easily by executing the HermesShop/HermesShopTest.jar file
+In that you can Register and Login Users.
 Use Eclipse IDE.